Get in touch with the two co-leads of the Piscopia Initiative at

 International Centre for Mathematical Sciences (ICMS)

-On Wednesday 12 May 2021 ICMS is hosting “Words of Women in Mathematics in the Time of Corona”, a film launch and panel discussion.
+On 12 May 2021 ICMS hosted “Words of Women in Mathematics in the Time of Corona”, a film launch and panel discussion.
 The film presents words and images of women in mathematics, sharing their experiences during the pandemic.
-From 16.00-17.00 BST on May 12, there is a panel discussion involving women mathematicians from around the world.
-You find more info and register on the eventbrite page: https://www.eventbrite.co.uk/e/words-of-women-in-mathematics-in-the-time-of-corona-tickets-153855675467
+There is a link to the film on the event’s eventbrite page https://www.eventbrite.co.uk/e/words-of-women-in-mathematics-in-the-time-of-corona-tickets-153855675467

 The London Mathematical Society (LMS)